 - Can you isolate vulnerabilities to exploit?

-Competitor Intelligence Research & Market Intelligence is important, and a number of things need to be taken into consideration.
-This article described how Market Intelligence is just as important and Health & Safety, isolate which competitors you are most concerning.
-And never assume they think and act like you.
+Finally, Competitor Intelligence Research & Market Intelligence is important, and a number of things need to be taken into consideration.
+However, this article described how Market Intelligence is just as important and Health & Safety.
+Isolate which competitors you are most concerning and never assume they think and act like you.
 Also, we offered a couple of techniques and many questions to help with your Competitor Intelligence research.